Is Turmeric Safe During Pregnancy?

 But what about the South Asian root spice turmeric?

-Given that turmeric contains more than 300 potent bioactive compounds (including curcumin) – all of which have multiple biological actions in our bodies… is it safe for women to consume turmeric during pregnancy?
+Given that along with curcumin, turmeric contains more than 300 potent compounds, is it safe for women to consume turmeric during pregnancy?

 What is Turmeric?

-More recently, thousands of scientific studies have been carried out on curcumin − the main bioactive ingredient in turmeric.
-Curcumin has shown to have powerful anti-inflammatory and antioxidant properties and is believed to be responsible for many of turmeric’s known health benefits.
+More recently, thousands of scientific studies have been carried out on curcumin, the main ingredient in turmeric.
+Curcumin is now known to have anti-inflammatory and antioxidant properties and is believed to be responsible for many of turmeric’s known benefits.

 So, what do we know so far about taking turmeric during pregnancy?